MamczurMiroslaw/aidevs2/README.md

 My solutions for course https://www.aidevs.pl/
 ![](images/ai_devs.png)

+## ⚠️ Important Notice
+Please note that the code within this repository is specifically tailored to the context of the AI Devs-2 course lessons.
+Without the accompanying course material and explanations, the code may not be fully understandable or functional.

 ## Homeworks
 We have 2 kind of homeworks
 - aidevs_platforms - this are homeworks on AI dev platform.
 Solutions are just screens :)